 Isabel’s main role in the In Residence team is the development of the visual identity.

 Isabel graduated from the Queensland College of Art (QCA) in 2014, where she majored in Visual Communication.
-She is a freelance designer completing a Master of Interactive Media at QCA, and works at The Print Bar in Newmarket.
-In conjunction with The Print Bar, Isabel curates a series of exhibitions showcasing the work of Brisbane-based printmakers.
+She is a freelance designer and worked at The Print Bar in Newmarket before moving to Hobart, Tasmania in 2018.
+In conjunction with The Print Bar, Isabel curated a series of exhibitions showcasing the work of Brisbane-based printmakers.

 Meg was responsible for exhibition development in 2016 and is also an ongoing contributor to the online publication and giver-of-advice since moving interstate in 2017.